DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 The API will perform milestone validation to reject a declaration if:

 * it is not submitted for the correct milestone.
 For example, the API will reject a `retained-1` declaration if it is submitted during the `started` milestone period
 * it is submitted before or after the milestone date.
 For example, an `ecf-standard-september` schedule allows `started` declarations between 19 November to 30 November.
-A declaration submitted outside of these dates will be rejected, unless its `declaration_date` is backdated accordingly.
+A declaration submitted outside of these dates will be rejected, unless its `declaration_date` is backdated accordingly
-* it corresponds to a participant's [updated schedule](LINK NEEDED), but the participant has previously submitted declarations corresponding to the former schedule (which have not yet been voided).
+* it corresponds to a participant's [updated schedule](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule), but the participant has previously submitted declarations corresponding to the former schedule (which have not yet been voided).

 ## Non-standard training schedules and dates